Senior 10 min · March 05, 2026

 Found 5 at: (1, 1)

-🔥Interview Gold: The for...else Clause
+Interview Gold: The for...else Clause

-Most Python developers — including experienced ones — forget that for loops can have an else.
-Interviewers love asking about this because it shows you've gone beyond the basics.
-Remember: the else runs when the loop finishes without a break.
+Most Python developers — including fairly experienced ones — forget that for loops can have an else.
+Interviewers love asking about this because it signals you've gone beyond surface-level syntax knowledge.
+The key point: else runs when the loop finishes without a break.
 Think of it as 'completed without interruption.'
-The nested loop exit pattern — where break only exits the innermost loop — is equally important to know.
-The cleanest solution is almost always to move the search into a separate function and use return.
+A correct answer that also mentions the nested loop exit pattern — where break only exits the innermost loop, and the clean fix is a function with return — will consistently stand out in a technical interview.

-📊 Production Insight
+Production Insight

-🎯 Key Takeaway
+Key Takeaway

 break vs. continue vs. else Selection

-IfNeed to handle the case where nothing was found
+IfNeed to handle the case where nothing was found after the loop completes

 IfNeed to exit an outer loop from inside a nested loop